Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }
 }
 ```
-Here in `lauch` object we can specify options for Chromium instance, which will be launched before our tests run and which will be accessible to all our test files.
-So you can specify all the options, which you would normally pass to [puppeteer.launch()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
-So on line 3 we are specifying if Puppeteer should lunch Browser in `headless` mode or not.
-And on line 4 we are doing the same, but now with `slowMo`, which slows Puppeteer down by milliseconds that we specify.
+In `lauch` object we can specify options for [Chromium](https://www.chromium.org/) instance, which will be launched before our tests run and which will be accessible to all our test files.
+So here you can specify all the options, which you would normally pass to [puppeteer.launch()](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#puppeteerlaunchoptions).
+On line 3 we are specifying if Puppeteer should lunch Browser in `headless` mode or not.
+And on line 4 we are sazing to Puppeteer to run in `slowMo`, which slows Puppeteer down by milliseconds that we specify.
 So we will be able to observe what it actually does.
 Both these options are great for debugging.

 ## Writing Our Tests